Ferroxius/Smooth-GUI-for-Witcher-3-Complete-Edition/README.md

 ### Compatability
 This mod will conflict with most other mods that edit redswf files.
 This mod should act as a baseline though so give other mods priority over this one

+I have made adaptations for some mods that also edit redswf files.
+The following are supported:
+- All Quest Objectives On Map (Standard and Full)
+- Colored Map Markers (Normal and AQOOM)
+- Sort Everything

+If you are using one of these then download the additional "Adaptations" file, look for the relevant patch and install it into the mod folder.
+I have marked some folders with "OG Mod Required" indicating that you need the original mod as well as the adaptation
+Make sure that the adaptation has priority over both Smooth GUI and the adapted mod

 ### Installation
 Download the main file under "releases".
 Extract the file from the archive and place the mod in your main directory/mods folder.
 If this folder does not exist, create it